 One of the ironic things about starting a blog that deals with weight loss-ish type things is that blogging requires a lot of work.
 And the majority of that wok is done while seated on your arse.
 For this reason, keeping up the success you want to help other folks grab for themselves can be… problematic.
-I have been planning on taking up C25K again, but to be honest with taking care of kids, working part time and trying to run my own social channels and create content a lot of my “spare time” (ha!) is spent doing this blog.
-On my butt.
+I’ve been planning on taking up C25K again, but to be honest with taking care of kids, working part time and trying to run my own social channels and create content a lot of my “spare time” (ha!) is spent doing this blog.
+On my arse.

 Eat Healthy When Working from Home

 One of the things that I have encountered is the difficulty of keeping up healthy eating in regards to snacking while working from home on my butt on the computer.
 I have a history of being a Doritos and Goldfish crackers (don’t judge) type of person.
 And that history sometimes blends into the present day, not gonna lie.

 However I have found a few things that can be helpful for keeping up good habits in regards to snacking, even if you work at home and on your butt.

 Planning is the backbone of any healthy changes.
 I am the type of person who totally thinks that I can just wing it and things will work out.
 THEY WON’T. YOU CAN’T. Not with this.

 My favorite way to fail is to have fantastic lofty intentions that dissolve when I am faced with needing to eat or snack on something this very minute and have shit options that I can get my hands on quick, or healthy options that will require some effort.
 The thing about working is that you can justify this to a certain extent… “I am having the chips because I can’t get out of this productive groove I’m in”.